 A director must administer the affairs of the Credit Union fairly and impartially and without discrimination in favor of or against any particular member.

 A director must have at least a working familiarity with basic finance and accounting practices, including the ability to read and understand the Credit Union’s balance sheet and income statement and the ability to ask, as appropriate, substantive questions of management and auditors.

+A director must have a working familiarity with the credit union’s succession plan.

 A director must direct the operations of the Credit Union in conformity with the [Federal or State] Credit Union Act, NCUA’s Rules and Regulations, other applicable laws, and sound business practices.